What are the FMCSA-Mandated Hours of Service Rule?

-California also restricts the hours a truck driver can operate his truck which is described in 13 CCR §1212.
+California also restricts the hours a truck driver can operate their truck described in 13 CCR §1212.

-The purpose of these laws is to keep fatigued truck drivers off the road, thereby reducing accidents.
-When any driver is tired, unsafe driving decisions are more likely to be made.
+The purpose of these laws is to keep tired truck drivers off the road, thereby reducing accidents.
+When any driver is fatigued, unsafe driving decisions are more likely to be made.
 Due to the size of trucks, there is a higher probability of causing catastrophic injuries when a driver is fatigued.
-Unfortunately, truck drivers and their trucking companies have strict deadlines and the hours-of-service regulations are often ignored.
+Unfortunately, truck drivers have intense pressure to meet strict delivery demands, and the hours-of-service regulations may be ignored by drivers in order to get to their destinations on time.

 As the second truck driver began to pass the cars ahead of him, the headlights from an oncoming car appeared in the same lane as the truck.
 At this point, the truck driver should have known he could not safely pass but continued to drive in the opposing lane of travel.

-In order to avoid a head-on collision with the truck, the car swerved off the pavement, into the desert, and lost control.
+To avoid a head-on collision with the truck, the car swerved off the pavement into the desert and lost control.
 The out-of-control car then went back onto the road and crashed into another truck and car.
 The accident resulted in the death of our clients’ young father and serious injuries to others.

 The truck drivers that passed unsafely and caused the accident then fled the scene.
 They were later pulled over by the Nevada Highway Patrol 63 miles south of the accident scene.